 The EU REDD Facility engages with REDD+ countries in Africa and Asia — Cameroon, Côte d'Ivoire, Democratic Republic of the Congo, Indonesia, Laos, Republic of the Congo and Vietnam — and we are looking at ways to expand our work into Latin America.

-The EU REDD Facility is funded by the European Union, France, Germany, Ireland, Spain and the United Kingdom.
+The EU REDD Facility is funded by the European Union, France, Germany, Ireland, Spain, The Netherlands and the United Kingdom.